Matheus Guedes

-Matheus Gabriel Guedes Caetano (born 3 December 1999), known as Matheus Guedes, is a Brazilian footballer who plays as a central defender for Grêmio Anápolis.
+Matheus Gabriel Guedes Caetano (born 3 December 1999), known as Matheus Guedes, is a Brazilian footballer who plays as a central defender for Juventus-SP.

 Career

 Santos

 Born in Rondonópolis, Mato Grosso, Guedes joined Santos' youth setup in 2012 at the age of 13.
 On 22 March 2016, after being linked to English and Italian clubs, he signed his first professional contract after agreeing to a three-year deal.

 On 21 November 2017, Guedes was called up to the first team by manager Elano, mainly due to squad shortage.
 In January 2018, he was promoted to the main squad by new manager Jair Ventura.

 Guedes made his senior debut on 12 September 2018, coming on as a second-half substitute in a 2–1 Copa Paulista away loss against Taubaté.
 The following 15 March, he refused a contract renewal from the club, after having offers from Europe.

 Portimonense

 On 10 June 2019, it was reported that Guedes agreed to a contract with Roma, after his deal with Santos expired.
 However, the deal never materialized, and he signed a four-year contract with Portuguese Primeira Liga side Portimonense on 24 September.

 However, Guedes only featured for Portimonense's under-23 squad during his spell.